trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
--Add dialog to print or export to image all pages, current page and custom range of pages (e.g. 1,3,5,7-9) -Add ability to detect additional ldraw content search directories using ldrawini c api I implemented the ldrawini c api to maintain compatability with LPub3D 3rd Party renderers - LDView, L3P(PovRay) and Ldglite.
+-Add dialogue to print or export to image all pages, current page and custom range of pages (e.g. 1,3,5,7-9) -Add ability to detect additional ldraw content search directories using ldrawini c api I implemented the ldrawini c api to maintain compatability with LPub3D 3rd Party renderers - LDView, L3P(PovRay) and Ldglite.
 Additional directories must have either the same tree as LDraw Unofficial directory (i.e. parts and/or p subdirectories...) or alternatively, content can be deposited at the root of the additional directory (i.e. C:/ldrawFiles/*.dat).
 Content from all defined ldraw search directories are archived in the ldrawunf.zip archive and loaded into memory - enabling access to the 3DViewer.
  If no ldraw.ini file is detected.
 LPub3D will automatically search all subdirectories under the ldraw/Unofficial directory - except directories p and parts.
 Unofficial subdirectories p and parts as well as official p and parts subdirectories are never searched because they are atomatically loaded during default behavior during startup.
- There are 2 ways to define search directories: 1. using the Ldraw.ini file (there is now a menu button to edit the ldraw.ini file) and 2. editing the 'Ldraw Content Search Directories text edit dialog under the 'Other' tab in Preferences.
-If you are using an LDraw.ini file, the preferences dialog will be read only - you must use the menu edit button under 'Configurtion' to edit the ldraw.ini file.
+ There are 2 ways to define search directories: 1. using the Ldraw.ini file (there is now a menu button to edit the ldraw.ini file) and 2. editing the 'Ldraw Content Search Directories text edit dialogue under the 'Other' tab in Preferences.
+If you are using an LDraw.ini file, the preferences dialogue will be read only - you must use the menu edit button under 'Configurtion' to edit the ldraw.ini file.
 The ldraw.ini edit button only appears if a ldraw.ini file is detectec.
 If you are not using ldraw.ini, it is possible to add,remove and reset to the default search directories in the Preferences tab. ldglite renderer updated with the ability to process additional directories beyond official/unofficial parts, p and Model.
 I implemented this enhancement to allow all 3 LPub3D renderers(LDView, Ldglite, L3P/PoV Ray) the same functionality supporting additional ldraw content search directories.
 LPub3D now passes 2 env variables to ldglite - LDRAWDIR and LDSEARCHDIRS.
 LdView and L3P already uses the ldrawini.c library.
 They can also be configured to detect additional ldraw content search directories if no ldraw.ini file is configured.
 I also upgraded ldglite's openGL API from glut (deprecated) to freeglut 3.0 released in June 2015.
 Ldglite os not versioned at 1.3.0 (from 1.2.7).
 -Add ability to manage additional ldraw content search directories whether using Ldraw.ini or not.